How to Become a Pharmacist | 3 Steps

 3. Enroll in a Pharmacy Program

 Earn a Doctor of Pharmacy degree, or Pharm.D, from a pharmacy program accredited by the Accreditation Council for Pharmacy Education (ACPE).
-These programs usually take four years to complete, though some schools offer expedited programs that take three years.
+These programs usually take four years to complete all the pharmacist education requirements, though some schools offer expedited programs that take three years.

 Pharmacy school will include training in a healthcare setting and include coursework in several topics, including: